codingbeast/td/README.md

 UPI ID: raj0kumar00@oksbi

     Every contribution, big or small, helps me keep building and sharing more open-source tools.
-Thank you, my lord, for your support!
+Thank you, for your support!

+# ⚠️ Warning & Liability Disclaimer

+> **IMPORTANT — READ BEFORE USING THIS SOFTWARE**
+>
+> This automated trading bot may place real orders in your brokerage account.
+> By using this software, you agree to the following:
+>
+> - **I (the developer) am NOT responsible** for any kind of loss — financial, technical, data-related, or otherwise.
+> - This bot is provided **for educational purposes only** and does **NOT** constitute financial advice.
+> - You are fully and solely responsible for:
+>   - All trading decisions
+>   - All executed orders
+>   - Your money and your account
+>   - API key security
+>   - Compliance with broker rules & local laws
+> - There is **NO WARRANTY** of any kind — including but not limited to:
+>   - Accuracy
+>   - Reliability
+>   - Profitability
+>   - Uptime
+>   - Error-free operation
+>
+> **Use this software entirely at your own risk.**
+> By continuing, you accept 100% responsibility for all outcomes — good or bad.

 ## ⚠️ Disclaimer